Assamese language: Voiceless velar fricative

+In some cases, /kʰ/ can even merge with /χ/ or /x/ (akhɔr → axɔr "a letter (of an alphabet)").

 Velar nasal

 Assamese, Odia, and Bengali, in contrast to other Indo-Aryan languages, use the velar nasal (the English ng in sing) extensively.
-In many languages, while the velar nasal is commonly restricted to preceding velar sounds, in Assamese it can occur intervocalically.
+While in many languages, the velar nasal is commonly restricted to preceding velar sounds, in Assamese it can occur intervocalically.
 This is another feature it shares with other languages of Northeast India, though in Assamese the velar nasal never occurs word-initially.